jdmartin/programming-beginners/README.md

 [jQuery Fundamentals](http://jqfundamentals.com/legacy/) - With usage examples.

 [MEAN Stack Tutorial](https://thinkster.io/mean-stack-tutorial) - Already know some JS?
-This is the JavaScript platform for you!
+This might be the JavaScript platform for you!
 (Getting more and more common, actually…)

 [React Tutorial](https://facebook.github.io/react/) - You may also want to learn React (via FB), which is used to build User Interfaces and Applications.